dutu/b-tails/guide/use.md

 # How to use this memory stick

 You can use this memory stick in two ways:
-1. Boot a computer from it (Starting Tails)
+1. Boot a computer from it (Using on Tails)
 2. Access its encrypted partition on another computer running Windows, Linux or Mac